deco3500-2017/Frying_Nemo/README.md

 User journey map is a demonstration of the user behaviour through identifying their goal, motivation, difficulties and the tasks that user looking to achieve.

-User journry map version 2 (Srpint 2, Week10, updated 3-Oct-2017 )
+User journry map version 2 (Sprint 2, Week10, updated 3-Oct-2017 )

 Conducted by: Jeremy Ng, Edi Cheung